OUTSOURCE - Managing outsourced orders

 Back on our example job, we select the pre-defined outsource operation for the die cutting at Monastery Hill Bindery:

-You can select to send the outwork purchase order to the supplier via an email:
+You can select to send the outwork purchase order to the supplier via an email as well as send a copy of the email to yourself:

-The OPO is now created and will display in the jobs outsource tab:
+The OPO is now created and will display in the jobs Purchase Order tab:

 The OPO will now display on the ‘Outsource’ board under its relevant status.
 This is where you can manage and track the status of the order:

-Use the ‘Change Status’ option under the orders ‘eyeglass’ to update the status of the order as required:
+The ‘Change Status’ option under the orders ‘eyeglass’, can be used to update the status of the order:

-Set the status to ‘Goods Sent’ when you are sending the job to your supplier:
+Set the status to ‘Goods Sent’ when the job has been sent to your supplier.

 Receipting Goods

-Once the job returns to the factory, you can ‘receipt’ in by quantity.
+Once the job returns to the factory, it can be receipted in by quantity.
 Click on the eyeglass and select the ‘Receipt’ option:

-In the modal is a ‘Goods received’ section:
+In the OPO modal there is a ‘Goods received’ section:

 Enter the received qty and a note if required and click ‘Confirm Goods Received’:

-The received qty will be logged (this can also be edited or removed):
+The received quantity will be logged (this can also be edited or removed):

 This will also update the order status to ‘Goods Received’: